HomePolitics and Current AffairsShadows of Silence: Pakistan's Hidden Casualties

 The Unreported Death Toll

 Exclusive findings show that the ISPR did not report a total of 316 fatalities within the military and paramilitary forces for the year.
-The Pakistan Army sustained 236 fatalities that have gone unreported.
+The Pakistan sustained 236 fatalities that have gone unreported.
 These staggering casualty figures mark a substantial loss for the country's primary military force.
 The casualties amongst a range of paramilitary and security organisations like the Pakistan Rangers, Frontier Corps (FC), Levies, Counter Department (CTD), and Pakistan Coast Guards (PCG) experienced a total of 80 fatalities.

 A detailed breakdown is as follows: The Pakistan Rangers suffered 14 fatalities.
 The FC witnessed 53 casualties.
 The death toll for the Levies stood at 11, while the Counter CTD fatalities and the PCG had one personnel killed, respectively.